 The pattern is consistent: paying to fill NI gaps is an exceptional investment.
 The return is measured in months, not years.

 Where the calculation changes is in the discount for frozen pension countries.
-If you live in Australia, Canada, New Zealand or South Africa, your pension is frozen at the amount you receive when you claim.
+If you live in Canada, Australia, New Zealand, or South Africa, your pension is frozen at the amount you receive when you claim.
 It does not increase annually.
 This affects the long-term value of voluntary contributions:

 Britain has reciprocal social security agreements with dozens of countries.
 These allow work contributions in one country to count toward another country's state pension.

-Countries with agreements include:
+Countries with social security agreements include:

 How agreements work: